RiverYale/AST/README.md

 # AST
 [_AST: An Attention-guided Segment Transformer for Drone-based Cross-view Geo-localization_](https://www.github.com/riveryale/AST) (under reviewing)

-This repository provides the dataset link and the code for our paper.
+This repository provides the pretrained model link and the source code for our paper.
 Thank you for your kind attention.

 ## Requirements
 - Python 3.7